devfile/devworkspace-operator/CONTRIBUTING.md

 On macOS, the default `make` utility might be outdated, leading to issues with some `Makefile` targets.
 To resolve this, it's recommended to install a newer version of `make` using Homebrew and ensure it's prioritized in your system's `$PATH`.

+> Note: `make` version `4.4.1` has been tested and confirmed to resolve these issues.

 1. Install Homebrew `make`:

     ```bash